 Visualizing GDP: An Inside Look at the Q2 Advance Estimate

-Note: The charts in this commentary have been updated to include the Q2 2016 Advance Estimate.
+Note: The charts in this commentary have been updated to include the Q2 2017 Advance Estimate released Friday.

 The chart below is a way to visualize real GDP change since 2007.
 It uses a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
 Here is the latest overview from the Bureau of Labor Statistics:

-The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures (PCE), nonresidential fixed investment, exports, and federal government spending that were partly offset by negative contributions from private inventory investment, nonresidential fixed investment, residential fixed investment, and state and local government spending.
-Imports, which are a subtraction in the calculation of GDP, decreased.
+The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures (PCE), nonresidential fixed investment, exports, and federal government spending that were partly offset by negative contributions from private residential fixed investment, private inventory investment, and state and local government spending.
+Imports, which are a subtraction in the calculation of GDP, increased (table 2).

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 2.83 of the 1.22 real GDP, a dramatic increase over the previous quarter and a positive contribution to Q2 GDP.
+In the latest GDP data, the contribution of PCE came at 1.93 of the 2.57 real GDP, an increase over the previous quarter and a positive contribution to Q2 GDP.